chrismaltby/gb-studio-site/content/docs/music.md

 ## Volume Persistence

 In most trackers, if a note is played without a volume command, the note's volume is reset to the maximum.
 When a .mod file is converted by GBT Player, notes without a volume effect will play at the same volume as the previous `Cxx` effect that the channel read.
-For example, take this scenario:
+For example:

 ```
 ModPlug Tracker MOD